vmstio/docs/content/infrastructure/providers.md

 This list represents the cloud provider dependencies to which vmst.io has a direct relationship.
 If any of these providers have issues, it may create issues for vmst.io services.
-Some of these services are paid for while others are free to use.
+Some of these services are paid for, while others are free to use.

 | Vendor | Service |
 |---|---|